 The postcard above, from about 1900, shows the Atlantic Coast Lines pier at St. Petersburg.

-Walker's Key is a fictional account of the lives of a family from Harwich Port that relocates to Tampa Bay in the 1890s.
+Walker's Key is a murder mystery and a fictional account of the lives of a family from Harwich Port that relocates to Tampa Bay in the 1890s.
 It is based upon actual events which I uncovered while researching my family history.
 It is about love, sibling rivalry, murder, and forgiveness.
 The setting and the time period are also central elements of the story.

 My maternal grandfather died two years before I was born, so I knew nothing about his family’s Tampa Bay story from him.
 My maternal grandmother told me very little about the experiences of her husband’s family at Tampa Bay.
 She told me that my grandfather had spent several years of his childhood in Florida, and she told me that my grandfather’s grandfather was one of the first ship captains to navigate Tampa Bay.
 I also remember my grandmother telling me that my grandfather was on the verge of receiving a small fortune for a sale of Florida land which he had inherited from his grandfather, but that the deal fell through as the Florida real estate boom of the 1920s crashed.